idirieh/idirieh/README.md

 # Hi there, I'm Idrieh! 👋

-Welcome to my GitHub profile!
-I'm passionate about software development, open source contributions, and continuously learning new technologies.
+Welcome to my GitHub profile! a passionate tech enthusiast and lifelong learner who loves building, exploring, and sharing knowledge.
+Whether it’s solving problems with code, brainstorming creative solutions, or diving into new technologies, I’m always excited to learn and create.

 ## 🚀 About Me